mertgulerx/hospital-appointment-system-java/README.md

 Hospi is a great desktop application that can simulate hospital management.
 Supports data saving and loading with Java Serialization but i know it is not a very good in practice.
 With a good database integration it can be used as a modern day application.
 Also using seperate classes for patients and doctors, making it compatible with future user authentication implementations

 It is still a very nice practice for learning core Java features and methods.
-User Interface on the other hand is designed modernly by every single detail and suitable for 2025
+User Interface on the other hand is designed modernly by every single detail and suitable for modern standards